sagarana/presentations/20250117-LIBR559S/operational_data.md

 ![workflow 2](media/scenario-2-1.png)

-notes: Until recently, all the steps between the source database and the final report involved direct work by library employee.
+notes: Until recently, all the steps between the source database and the final report involved manual work.
 Because reporting options were limited, this person had to export totals for each fund, then group the funds and calculate totals, then create the report.
 The process was not automated and each step (transcribing, grouping, tallying) introduced the risk of error.
 To say nothing of how much time the process took.
 So where are we now?

 ---